grokify/go-nist-sp-800-53/docsrc/rev5/high_uplift/mp.md

 ### MP-6 (2): Equipment Testing

-Test sanitization equipment and procedures {{ insert: param, mp-6.2_prm_1 }} to ensure that the intended sanitization is being achieved.
+Test sanitization equipment and procedures organization-defined frequency to ensure that the intended sanitization is being achieved.

 Testing of sanitization equipment and procedures may be conducted by qualified and authorized external entities, including federal agencies or external service providers.

-sanitization equipment is tested {{ insert: param, mp-06.02_odp.01 }} to ensure that the intended sanitization is being achieved;
+sanitization equipment is tested frequency with which to test sanitization equipment is defined; to ensure that the intended sanitization is being achieved;

-sanitization procedures are tested {{ insert: param, mp-06.02_odp.02 }} to ensure that the intended sanitization is being achieved.
+sanitization procedures are tested frequency with which to test sanitization procedures is defined; to ensure that the intended sanitization is being achieved.

 System media protection policy